 - Consider adding 1/8 teaspoon garlic powder

-Variations & Substitutions for Every Diet
+Variations & Substitutions for Your Pickle Ham Roll-up Dip

 Lighter Options